bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-04-20-feet-from-stardom.md

+---
+layout: post
+title: 20 Feet from Stardom
+published: true
+date: 2021-06-04
+readtime: true
+categories: ['HER VOICE - BLACK WOMEN FROM THE SPOTLIGHT TO THE SCREEN']
+tags: [Documentary, Music]
+metadata: 'USA, 2013, 93 mins<br> Director: Morgan Neville'
+pdf: '2021-06-04-20-feet-from-stardom.pdf'
+---

-‘Singing background remains a somewhat unheralded position… But that
-walk to the front is complicated.
+‘Singing background remains a somewhat unheralded position… But that  walk to the front is complicated.
 It’s a conceptual leap,’ opines Bruce Springsteen, kicking off director Morgan Neville’s exuberant, hit-studded, full-to-bursting documentary celebrating the black female backing singers who added their distinctive sounds to many classic pop and rock songs but found stardom elusive.

 Springsteen is the most insightful of a set of very famous stars (Mick Jagger, Stevie Wonder, Sting) who, in a neat reversal, give out here a chorus of analysis and praise for the women who would usually be harmonising behind them.
 Even in a film dedicated to their own artistry, backing singers need the boosting imprimatur of stars alongside the use of their famous songs.
 In the spotlight here are some of ‘the most incredible artists you’ve never heard of’, such as Phil Spector veteran Darlene Love, and Merry Clayton, whose career stretched from Raelette (Ray Charles gave her a hard time about a stray note) to creating the scorching scream of ‘Rape, murder – it’s just a shot away’ on the Rolling Stones’ ‘Gimme Shelter’.